Wopple/limber-timber/README.md

 This module is for the runners associated with the various ways `liti` can be run.
 Main code will instantiate a runner and run it.

-# Contribution

-If you want to contribute, the roadmap is a good place to start.
-I will only accept contributions if:

-1. I agree with the design decisions
-2. The code style matches the existing code

-It is highly recommended but not necessary to:

-1. Include unit tests

-If you have any questions, you can reach out to me on [discord](https://discord.gg/b4jGYACJJy).

-### Design Principles

-- The default behavior is safe and automated
-- The behavior can be configured to be fast and efficient
-- High flexibility to support future and unknown use-cases
-- Prefer supporting narrow use cases well rather than broad use cases poorly
-- Apply heavy importance to the Single Responsibility Principle
-- Put complex logic in easily tested functions

-### Code Style

-- 4-space indentation
-- Prefer single quotes
-  - exceptions
-    - `pyproject.toml`
-    - docstrings
-    - nested f-strings
-- Use newlines to visually separate blocks and conceptual groups of code
-- Include explicit `else` blocks
-  - exceptions
-    - assertive if-statements
-- Naming
-  - balance brevity and clarity: say exactly what is needed
-  - do not restate what is already clear from the context
-- Comments
-  - dos
-    - clarify confusing code
-    - explain the 'why'
-    - first try to explain with the code instead of a comment
-  - do nots
-    - make assumptions about the reader
-    - state that which is explained by the surrounding code
-    - cover up for poor code
-    - just because
-- Multiline strings use concatenated single line strings
-  - exceptions
-    - docstrings
-- No `from my.module import *`
-  - instead: `from my import module as md`